CarlosMolinesPastor/zsh/README.md

 Exit of the session and init now.
 Then I give my config to you.
-ZSH config, for alias and for export the correct folder Also init de p10 powerlevel theme and colorls from ruby colorls and chromium or brave executable.
+ZSH config, for alias and for export the correct folder

 - **Plugins installation**: